stiwwelll/kremanski_jekyll/lunch.md

 - Italian Lasagna (6,5)

+- Salmon/cheese or vegan avocado sandwiches

 Besides this we have as always delicous selfmade cakes like:

-Gluten Free chocolate Cake, Schoko-Haselnuss- Espresso Kuchen, Karotten Kuchen, Bitter- Orange Mandel Kuchen, Brownie (Vegan) and Banana Bread
+pear and Chocolate cake, Schoko-Haselnuss- Espresso Kuchen, Karotten Kuchen,vegan Brownie and Banana Bread

+accompanied with an Acai or Acerola power fruit shake or a PASSENGER COFFEE ???

-how sexy is that?? come to say hi ;)
+we are waiting for you,,, come to say hi